< Back

 Pietà.
 Wood, 54 x 29.

 The grieving Virgin and St John the Evangelist hold the dead Christ upright in the marble sarcophagus.
 In the background looms the rock-cut tomb where, according to the Gospels, Joseph of Arimathea placed Christ's body.
-This small, damaged panel is recorded in the collection of Gian Giacomo Poldi Pezzoli in 1881 as a work of the school of Murano.
+Small Pietàs sometimes occupied the upper tier of large polyptychs, but it seems more likely that this small arched panel was intended for a portable altarpiece.
+It is recorded in 1881 in the collection of Gian Giacomo Poldi Pezzoli as a work of the school of Murano.
 In the early twentieth century it was usually ascribed to Francesco Pesellino.
 An attribution to Lippi, as a very early work, was first suggested in 1901 but has only become widely accepted since the Second World War.
-Very abraded and retouched: parts of St John's face and hand, the Virgin's left shoulder and Christ's chest were reconstructed in a 1951 restoration.
+The painting is worn, damaged and much retouched.
+Parts of St John's face and hand, the Virgin's left shoulder and Christ's chest were reconstructed in a 1951 restoration.
+The best preserved parts are probably the rocky background and the drapery covering Christ's knees.

 Munich.
 Alte Pinakothek.